freebsd/freebsd-src/contrib/llvm-project/lld/docs/WebAssembly.rst

 .. option:: --compress-relocations

-  Relocation targets in the code section 5-bytes wide in order to potentially occomate the largest LEB128 value.
-This option will cause the linker to shirnk the code section to remove any padding from the final output.
-However because it effects code offset, this option is not comatible with outputing debug information.
+  Relocation targets in the code section are 5-bytes wide in order to potentially accommodate the largest LEB128 value.
+This option will cause the linker to shrink the code section to remove any padding from the final output.
+However because it affects code offset, this option is not compatible with outputting debug information.

 .. option:: --allow-undefined